 Click here to hear her talk on poo

-She has a novel and five non-fiction books in print so far :
+She has two novels and five non-fiction books in print so far :

 A Glimpse of Eternal Snows